Kong/docs.konghq.com/app/docs/0.1.1beta-2/getting-started/quickstart.md

 ### Next Steps

-Now that you have Kong running you can interact with the [RESTful API][API].
+Now that you have Kong running you can interact with the RESTful API.

 To begin, go to [Adding your API][adding-your-api]